+For the cowboys and cowgirls competing in ranch rodeo events across southern Alberta this summer, my hats go off to them.
 Have you ever heard the term, “This ain’t my first rodeo?”
 People often say it sarcastically when describing something they do often, or referring to something that comes very easy to them.
-For the cowboys and cowgirls competing in ranch rodeos across southern Alberta this summer, my hats go off to them.
 It definitely wasn’t their ‘first rodeo’!
-I left each event in awe of the raw talent that the exhibitors and their horses shared competing for buckles, prizes, and most importantly bragging rights amongst their friends and neighbouring ranches.
+I left each event in awe of the raw talent that the exhibitors and their horses shared competing for buckles, prizes, and most importantly bragging rights amongst their friends and neighboring ranches.

 At a ranch rodeo, you can expect to see high quality horses, lots of western gear, and exceptional horsemanship skills.
 Combined together, it’s the best recipe for an enjoyable day of spectating in a laid-back environment where no one thinks they are better than the other.
 A refreshing change from other equine events.

 A good ranch horse does not come cheap.
 When cowboys and cowgirls are out on the range working cattle, doctoring a sick yearling, or branding calves they depend on their horse.
 If you want to see some of the best equine mounts, go to a ranch rodeo.
 Not only are these horses extremely talented athletes, but they are also beautiful to watch and look at.

 Every cowboy wants reliable gear to help them do their jobs daily.
 It needs to be practical, work well with the horse, and yes beauty is always a nice bonus.
 There’s never a shortage of custom crafted gear at a ranch rodeo that a spectator can feast their eyes on.
 From sterling silver to leather, there’s examples of true craftsmanship everywhere.